the-road-to-learn-react/the-road-to-react/manuscript/react-modern/forms.md

 };
 ~~~~~~~

-Instead of passing the `handleSearchSubmit` handler to the button, it's used in the new form element.
-The button receives a new `type` attribute called `submit`, which indicates that the form element handles the click and not the button.
-Since the handler is used for the form event, it executes `preventDefault` in React's synthetic event.
-This prevents the HTML form's native behavior, which leads to a browser reload:
+Instead of passing the `handleSearchSubmit()` handler to the button, it's used in the new form element's `onSubmit` attribute.
+The button receives a new `type` attribute called `submit`, which indicates that the form element's `onSubmit` handles the click and not the button.
+Next, since the handler is used for the form event, it executes `preventDefault()` additionally on React's synthetic event.
+This prevents the HTML form's native behavior which would lead to a browser reload:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~